 On the products side, besides the product expansion, I want to share our vegan product recipes on our YouTube channel.
-Where more women can learn from my recipes and can start their own business from their home and possibly employ other women.
+Where more women can learn from my recipes and can start their own businesses from their homes and possibly employ other women.

 The idea behind the name Peepal Farm?

 Like Peepal Tree which can grow anywhere, does not need much external help, spreads its deep root, and provides shade.
 We want to do the same at Peepal Farm, we want to be sustainable and help others.

 Your personal connection with the environment and nature?

 I am born and brought up in Delhi, and therefore don’t have many memories of spending time in nature, apart from my trip to my grandparent’s home.

 However, after spending the last few years in this village amidst waterfalls and mountains, I feel nature heals.
 If I am having a bad day or feeling depressed, just a walk in nature would help me recover from those feelings.

 You can watch the full interview on our YouTube channel.